Driveway Sealing Preparation

 - Depending on the sealer to fill cracks.
 It won't.
 Fill them properly before applying sealer.

 - Failure to clean and prep the driveway before applying the sealer.
 If you don't want to spend time cleaning the driveway, you may as well skip the sealer too, because it won't stick to a dirty driveway.

 - Failure to stir properly.
 Don't depend on a stir stick.
 It simply won't blend the water and solids enough to get a consistent mixture.

 - Use of the wrong applicator.
 Using a brush when the manufacturer specifies a squeegee (or vice versa) will cause premature sealer failure.

-Applying sealer too often.
+Applying asphalt sealer too often.
 Too much sealer will flake off.
 Wait until you begin to see asphalt aggregate before you apply a new coat of sealer.

-Buying the right materials
+Buying the Right Materials

 Driveway sealer is available in various grades and price ranges, from as little as $15 per 5-gallon pail to about $35 per pail for a premium product.
 Some bargain products contain almost 50 percent water and have lower coverage rates and a correspondingly shorter guarantee, so they're not the most cost-effective solution over the long term.
 Use one of them if you're trying to spiff up the driveway before selling your home.
 Premium products, on the other hand, are made with higher quality resins and UV stabilizers and contain filler and elastomeric material, so they last longer and carry a longer guarantee.